junxit/us-congress-code/title-16/chapter-16c/sec-973h.md

 ## Notes

-1 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below.
+1 See References in Text note below.

-### References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282
+### References in Text

-Section 89 of title 14 redesignated section 522 of title 14 by Pub.
+Section 89 of title 14, referred to in subsec. (d)(3), redesignated section 522 of title 14 by Pub.
 L. 115–282, title I, § 105(b), Dec.
 4, 2018, 132 Stat.
 4200, and references to section 89 of title 14 deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
-L. 115–282, set out as a note preceding section 101 of Title 14, Coast Guard.
+L. 115–282, set out as a References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note preceding section 101 of Title 14, Coast Guard.